Privateers and Gentlemen: Publication history

+The UK magazine Imagine noted shortly after the game's publication that Privateers and Gentlemen "has been unusually successful for a historical RPG."
+However, Sean Patrick Fannon, writing in 1999, noted that the game had actually not done great business "but FGU fans loved [it] nonetheless."

 In 1986, RAFM produced a miniature specifically for Privateers & Gentlemen called Jack Tar (JT01-JT014).

 Reception

 In the December 1983 edition of Dragon (Issue #80), Ken Rolston found the inclusion of both a miniatures combat system and a roleplaying system resulted in a game that lacked focus.
 Rolston also found the rules "not particularly well-presented or well-organized.
 Reading them and playing them in the playtest of the miniatures rules was frustrating at times... [due to] ambiguities, difficulty of reference and disorganized presentation of procedures."
 Rolston was also disturbed by the lack of scenarios for either the miniatures game or the roleplaying system, which would force new gamemasters to make up scenarios and adventures themselves.
 He did believe that "Fans of sailing-ship fiction and those interested in historical role-playing games will be very happy with this game.
 It sacrifices detail of simulation for action and drama, but the tradeoff still retains a strong atmosphere with an effective mixture of heroic romanticism and grim realism...
 Since the atmosphere of Privateers and Gentlemen is a prime virtue, historical gamers will probably overlook the less-than-perfect rules presentation."

 In the November 1983 edition of White Dwarf, Ian Waddelow found that Walter Jon Williams wrote the rulebooks "with humour and authority.
 He makes rule reading absorbing and informative."
 However, Waddelow criticized the game for its lack of dice and scenarios, but gave the game an overall rating of 9, saying, "This game is highly recommended, and can be played as pure wargaming, pure role-playing, or a mixture of the two.
 P&G is exciting, flexible and full of atmosphere."

+Steve List reviewed Privateers and Gentlemen for Different Worlds magazine and stated that "Privateers And Gentlemen is a well-written game that suffers from a lack of scenarios, and further from a built-in lack of sex appeal except for those interested in the period.
+A gamemaster setting up a campaign will have to do a lot of work on his own, and will have to have players who are willing to learn enough about the period to be able to play their roles.
+Playing this game will not be easy, but the rewards for persisting will be enjoyment of a different kind of adventure.
+It is not a game for the masses, but for the discerning few for whom interest in the subject combines with an interest in role-playing rather than in power gaming."